-Let $\Z_w := \Z \!\mod w$ denote the additive group of integers modulo $w \geq 1$.
-We represent an epithelial basal zone as the set $\Z^2\times \Z_w$ of $w$ layers of two-dimensional integer lattices, with a periodic boundary condition along the third dimension.
-For each site $x \in \Z^2 \times \Z_w$, we define its {\em neighborhood} as ${\cal N}(x) := \{x \pm e_i: i=1,2,3\}$, where $e_i$ is the $i$-th unit vector, and addition along the third dimension is carried out modulo $w$.
-To model the spread of premalignant fields, we define the biased voter model on $\Z^2 \times \Z_w$ as follows: Each site in $\Z^2 \times \Z_w$ is occupied by either a type-0 cell, representing a normal cell, or a type-1 cell, representing a premalignant mutant cell.
-Type-1 cells have fitness advantage $\beta > 0$ over type-0 cells, meaning that type-1 cells divide at exponential rate $1+\beta$, while type-0 cells divide at rate 1.
-Upon cell division at site $x \in \Z^2\times \Z_w$, one daughter cell stays put, while the other daughter cell replaces a neighboring cell at a site $y \in {\cal N}(x)$ chosen uniformly at random (Fig.~\ref{fig:modeldynamics}a).
-We will assume that the fitness advantage $\beta$ is small.
+To model the spread of premalignant mutant fields, we define the biased voter model on $\Z^2 \times \Z_w$ as follows: Each site in $\Z^2 \times \Z_w$ is occupied by either a type-0 cell, representing a normal cell, or a type-1 cell, representing a premalignant mutant cell.
+Type-1 cells have a fitness advantage $\beta > 0$ over type-0 cells, meaning that type-1 cells divide at exponential rate $1+\beta$, while type-0 cells divide at exponential rate 1.
+Upon cell division at a site $x \in \Z^2\times \Z_w$, one daughter cell stays put, while the other daughter cell replaces a neighboring cell at a site $y \in {\cal N}(x)$ chosen uniformly at random (Fig.~\ref{fig:modeldynamics}a).

+We assume throughout that the fitness advantage $\beta$ is small.
 In \cite{bozic2010accumulation}, for example, Bozic et al.~show that data on multiple cancer types (glioblastoma, pancreatic cancer and colon cancer) is consistent with an average selective advantage of $\beta = 0.004$ per mutational step.
 They further argue that this estimate should be more broadly relevant across cancer types, given the considerable overlap of pathways through which the selective mutations act.